 - Supporting documentation is submitted and does not exceed 30 pages.

 The BHCOE may accept, request modifications to, or deny a complaint.
-Complaints may be denied if (i) the provider is not accredited by the BHCOE, (ii) the complaint does not relate to a breach of the BHCOE Standards for Behavioral Organizations, and/or (iii) if the complaint lacks supporting documentation and/or is not substantiated.
+Complaints may be denied if (i) the provider is not accredited by the BHCOE, (ii) the complaint does not relate to a breach of the BHCOE Standards of Excellence for Applied Behavior Analysis Services, and/or (iii) if the complaint lacks supporting documentation and/or is not substantiated.
 The BHCOE may bring compliance concerns directly to the provider’s attention or the BHCOE may proceed to process a complaint through our Disciplinary System.
 If the complaint proceeds through our Disciplinary System, then the complaint will be evaluated by the Disciplinary Review Board.